Skip to main content

 How does this relate to the urban design guidance from the NSW Government Architect?

-The guidelines complement the NSW Government Architect’s Better Placed and Greener Places frameworks and provide more specific urban design guidance relevant to the coastal zone.
+The guidelines complement the NSW Government Architect’s Better Placed and Greener Places frameworks.
+The NSW Coastal Design Guidelines provide specific urban design guidance for the coastal zone.

 For more information: